p4ulinely/fintwitibov/README.md

 - Model to INDFUT historical data
     - Route to display these data
     - Mix these data - from DB, with the, already done, Tweets intensity.
+- Find library, in pt-BR, to do the sentiment analysis, or find a dictionary with sentiment polarization.

 ## To Do

+- Integrate sentiment library to the project.
 - Websocket to watch tweets from specific profile
 	- Generate JSON of frequencies and store them.
-- Find library, in pt-BR, to do the sentiment analysis, or find a dictionary with sentiment polarization.
 - Create cloud of sentiments of last month, week and day VS IBOV volatility.
 - Webpage to display Charts of tweets intensity VS IBOV volatility.